Matmat3659/MRGunsmith/README.md

 A ConvNeXt like trainer and runner in cpp
 THIS PROJECT IS UNDER DEVELOPMENT AND MAY CONTAIN BUGS

+Required
+  -  Eigen
+  -  crow_all.h specificly in this folder

 Compile guide

 for the trainer